 While this concept is not as advanced as the super-optimized spaced repetition algorithms I covered earlier, it’s still a method that continues to be relevant nearly a century after its creation.

-The Feynman Technique is a powerful learning tool that requires the learner to step out of their comfort zone by breaking down even the most complex topics into easily digestible chunks.
+The Feynman Technique is a powerful learning tool that requires learners to step out of their comfort zone by breaking down even the most complex topics into easily digestible chunks.
 Digestible enough for the average sixth-grade child.

 This may seem like an easy task at first.
 After all, how difficult could it be to explain something to a child?
 In practice, it can be very difficult because you have to simplify and explain everything in an age-appropriate manner.
-When you start using the method, you’ll quickly realize that unless you have fully mastered the topic, meeting a child at their level of understanding is not easy in the slightest.
+When you start using the method, you’ll quickly realize that unless you have fully mastered the topic, meeting a child at their level of understanding is not easy.

-To explain something clearly, you need to define all unfamiliar terms, generate easy explanations for complex ideas, understand connections between different topics and sub-topics, and articulate what is learned in a clear and concise manner.
-The Feynman Technique forces you to learn more deeply, think critically about what you are learning, and that is also why it’s a very powerful learning method.
+To explain something clearly, you need to define all unfamiliar terms, generate straightforward explanations for complex ideas, understand connections between different topics and sub-topics, and articulate what is learned clearly and concisely.
+The Feynman Technique forces you to learn more deeply and think critically about what you are learning, and that is also why it’s a compelling learning method.

 The Leitner System is a simple and effective study method that uses a flashcard-based learning strategy to maximize memorization.
-It was developed by Sebastian Leitner all the way back in 1972 and it was a source of inspiration to many of the newer flashcard-based methods that succeeded it such as Anki.
+It was developed by Sebastian Leitner back in 1972, and it was a source of inspiration to many of the newer flashcard-based methods that succeeded it, such as Anki.

 Here’s an animation that shows how the Leitner System works:

 Besides card placement, another important detail of the system is scheduling.
 Every box has a set review frequency, with Box 1 being reviewed the most frequently as it contains all the most difficult-to-learn flashcards.
-The Box 3, on the other hand, will contain the cards that you’ve already recalled correctly, and that is why it does not need to be reviewed as frequently.
+Box 3, on the other hand, will contain the cards you’ve already recalled correctly, which is why it does not need to be reviewed as frequently.

-If you’ve never heard of the Leitner system, you might be surprised to hear that some of the world’s biggest learning platforms such as Duolingo use a variation of it to teach hundreds of millions of students.
-It’s particularly effective at language learning, due to the ease of creating translation-based flashcards.
+If you’ve never heard of the Leitner system, you might be surprised to hear that some of the world’s biggest learning platforms, such as Duolingo, use a variation to teach hundreds of millions of students.
+It’s particularly effective at language learning due to the ease of creating translation-based flashcards.

-While I love the Leitner System for its simplicity, I don’t use it often anymore due to the lengthy setup process and as other flashcard study methods such as Anki tend to be more time-efficient.
-But, if you prefer physical flashcards over their virtual counterparts, you should definitely consider using the Leitner system.
+While I love the Leitner System for its simplicity, I don’t use it often anymore due to the lengthy setup process, and other flashcard study methods, such as Anki, tend to be more time-efficient.
+But, if you prefer physical flashcards over virtual ones, you should consider using the Leitner system.
 It’s a beautiful study technique that has stood the test of time.

 PQ4R Study Method

-The PQ4R is a study method that was developed by researchers Thomas and Robinson in 1972.
-The name PQ4R stands for the steps used for learning something new: Preview, Question, Read, Reflect, Recite, and Review.
-It’s commonly used for improving reading comprehension and it’s an irreplaceable method for students with reading disabilities.
+The PQ4R is a study method developed by researchers Thomas and Robinson in 1972 – the same year as the Leitner System was conceived.
+PQ4R stands for the steps used for learning something new: Preview, Question, Read, Reflect, Recite, and Review.
+It’s commonly used to improve reading comprehension and is an essential method for students with reading disabilities.

 However, the usefulness of PQ4R is not restricted to students with reading disabilities.
-The same six steps can be taken by any student trying to better understand what they’re reading.
-Improving reading comprehension is an excellent goal for any student and if you need to read through a massive textbook for an exam, the PQ4R method offers an effective framework.
-It will allow you to better understand all the passages of text, and it will help you to retain the information better.
+The same six steps can be taken by any student trying to understand better what they’re reading.
+Improving reading comprehension is a worthy goal for any student, and if you need to read through a massive textbook for an exam, the PQ4R method offers a practical framework.
+It will allow you to understand all the passages of the text better and help you retain the information better.

-Through improving our reading comprehension, we can become better at synthesizing information and interpreting text.
-However, we must be careful to not let this strategy consume too much of our time in study sessions.
-Many modern learning scientists consider reading a passive and ineffective study strategy, and it’s best to rely on other methods when you have the chance to do so.
+By improving our reading comprehension, we can better synthesize information and interpret text.
+However, we must be careful not to let this strategy consume too much of our time in study sessions.
+Many modern learning scientists consider reading a passive and ineffective study strategy, and it’s best to rely on other methods when you can.

-While I don’t use this study method as frequently as most others on this list, I still consider it an important strategy in my skill set.
-Whenever I need to extract the most important details from a large textbook, I bring out the PQ4R to help me get through the information quicker while boosting memorization and retention.
+While I don’t use this study method as frequently as most other methods on this list, I still consider it an important strategy in my skill set.
+Whenever I need to extract the most critical details from a large textbook, I bring out the PQ4R to help me get through the information quicker while boosting memorization and retention.
 The PQ4R is a good study method to have ready, but it’s not something you should view as your primary strategy.

 SQ3R Study Method

-The SQ3R study method is the predecessor of the PQ4R method and it was developed by Francis P. Robinson in 1946.
-It’s a time-proven studying technique that can be adapted for virtually any subject and the name stands for Survey, Question, Read, Recite, Review.
-The method can be used to study anything quicker, better, and in a more structured way than conventional methods.
+The SQ3R study method was developed by Francis P. Robinson in 1946 and is the predecessor of the PQ4R method.
+It’s a time-proven study technique that can be adapted to virtually any subject.
+The method’s name stands for Survey, Question, Read, Recite, and Review and it can be used to study anything quicker, better, and in a more structured way than conventional methods.

-In addition, three out of the five steps of this method involve a passive approach (surveying, reading, and reviewing) rather than an active one, and modern learning theories suggest that active retrieval is far better for information retention than passive reading.
-Thus, I recommend using this study method only during times when you don’t have the time to use a more robust method such as spaced repetition.
+In addition, three of the five steps of this method involve a passive approach (surveying, reading, and reviewing) rather than an active one.
+Modern learning theories suggest active retrieval is far better for information retention than passive reading.
+Thus, I recommend using this study method only when you don’t have the time to use a more robust method, such as spaced repetition.

-SQ3R is best used when you have a limited amount of time to study and your main source of information comes in a textbook.
+SQ3R is best used when you have limited time to study, and your primary source of information comes from a textbook.
 In such cases, the technique can be very helpful for summarizing the key points written in the source material.